How to Formally Join a Club

 So, you completed a basic Archery Australia accredited course of instruction in the wonderful sport of archery…. what now?

 The MyArchery database allows you to securely and online, make application to Join a Club (or to Renew Your Membership) using a computer, tablet or smartphone.
-If you don’t have access to these, your Club will assist you (from 1 July, 2017 all memberships must be completed online).
+If you don’t have access to these, your Club will assist you (since 1 July, 2017 all memberships are required to be completed online).
 (Find your nearest Club.)

 MAKING APPLICATION TO JOIN A CLUB…